 The famous words – to sail is necessary; to live is not necessary – Attributed by Plutarch to Gnaeus Pompeius, who, during a severe storm, commanded sailors to bring food from Africa to Rome, are as true today as they were then.
-Without seafaring there is no life nor prosperity, and in seafaring some may have to give up their life in order for others to live.
+Without seafaring there is neither life nor prosperity, and in seafaring some may have to give up their life in order for others to live.

 Countless seafarers have perished at sea throughout the ages; sometimes in horrendous circumstances such as was the case for many WW1 and WW2 sailors on both sides of the warring factions, especially those who served in tankers and therefore not only faced the risk of dying from hypothermia, but also the risk of being burned to death.
 Others perished in icy and stormy waters while attempting to bring essential supplies to their destination.
 Those serving in submarines were subject to being crushed by the watermass, but regardles of where and how they served, they were swallowed by the deep regardless of nationality.
 The sea makes no distinction as to the folly of man – every seaman dies the same.

 The seamens’ bravery and sacrifice in war and peace is regrettably seldomly spoken of, and only little official appreciation and public recognition is to be found in the societies we know today.
 It is a fact, however, that men willing to face the dangers of the sea have contributed in no insignificant way to mankind’s contemporary lifestyle and economy.
 Seamens’ sacrifice throughout the ages ought therefore not to be forgotten.